 KAI, a conversational AI platform, makes engaging with customers as natural as chatting.
 It weaves easily into their everyday lives.

 Conversation is the new user interface connecting people to products and services.
 Now, companies can engage in intelligent conversations with their customers using KAI-powered virtual assistants and smart bots.
 With industry-specific smarts, they speak the language of your business.

 KAI Banking is conversational AI with deep financial knowledge.
 As a platform, it understands banking inside and out.

-From mundane requests to complicated tasks, banking is as easy and natural as sending a text — whether it’s on a bank’s mobile app or Facebook Messenger, SMS, or Slack.
+From mundane requests to complicated tasks, banking is as easy and natural as sending a text — whether it’s on a bank’s mobile app, website, Facebook Messenger, or IoT devices like Amazon Alexa and Google Home.
 KAI Banking is an entirely new experience.

 Say hello to KAI

 Out of the box, KAI Banking is fluent in banking so bots and assistants can help customers manage money, track expenses, analyze spending, make payments, and more.

 With contextual and personalized conversations, they fulfill requests, solve problems, and predict needs in ways that are as natural as texting a friend.

 “Looking at how quickly our clients are embracing digital, I expect our chatbot will become a popular way to connect with us anytime, anywhere.”